QT-Zhu/RPBG/README.md

 ## Environment

-The configuration of running environment involved CUDA compiling, so please make sure CUDA has been installed (``nvcc -V`` to check the version) and the installed PyTorch is compiled with the same CUDA version.
+The configuration of running environment involves CUDA compiling, so please make sure NVCC has been installed (``nvcc -V`` to check the version) and the installed PyTorch is compiled with the same CUDA version.

 For example, if the system's CUDA is 11.8, run the following commands to configure the environment: